erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 While roll stabilizing gyroscopes went out of fashion for ships as hull and fin designs improved, they have become a commercial product offered by multiple companies (see @Fig:seakeeper for an example).
 Their target audience are yachts as well as commercial vessels, where roll stabilization at rest or slow speeds is of greater import.
-The CMGs here are the the largest CMGs commercially available, since satellites require much lower torques.
+The CMGs here are the largest CMGs commercially available, since satellites require much lower torques.
 It is therefore unsurprising that a naval CMG was used in the recent resurrection of the Gyro-X at the Lane Motor Museum.
 It is also worth pointing out that some naval CMGs use the energy stored in the spinning gyroscope to provide additional electrical power during high peaks (caused by the actuation).
 This was also considered for spacecraft, but as spacecraft batteries have reached a similar energy density to high speed flywheels the added weight of the required electronics and challenges of high velocity gyroscopes in space have lead to this idea being scrapped.